Fall Harvest Salad

 Step 4

 Prepare apples.
-Thinly slice the honey crisp apples and then toss with some fresh lemon juice to prevent browning.
+Thinly slice the Honey Crisp apples and then toss with some fresh lemon juice to prevent browning.
 You can also use a different type of apple, if preferred.

 Step 5